josinho101/wafer-tools/README.md

-# Wafer area selector
+# Wafer Tools

-This tool enables to select different areas in a wafer and show only defects in that particular area.
+Wafer tools are set of tools which allow inspection of wafer defects easily.